rybafish/rybafish.github.io/config.md

 `lowercase-columns: False`

 Lowercase column names when possible.
-We seriously think about the environment, lets safe some ink when possible.
+We seriously think about the environment, lets save some ink when possible.
 Uppercase is bad for environment.

 #### maxResultSize
 `resultSize: 1000`